×

 It is up to the person applying for a Lawful Development Certificate for an existing use to show the proper evidence.
 This could include:

-proof that any building was 'substantially complete' more than four years before the date of the application
+• proof that any building was 'substantially complete' more than ten years before the date of the application

-proof that any use (or breach of condition) has been carried on continuously for a period of 10 years (four years in the case of a dwelling)
+• proof that any use (or breach of condition) has been carried on continuously for a period of 10 years (four years in the case of a dwelling prior to 25th April 2024)

 If the LPA has evidence, or reasonable grounds to believe, that the applicant’s claim is not correct, it may refuse a certificate.